 Building a Strong Personal Injury Claim Through Evidence

-In a Greenville personal injury claim, it is essential to have support and evidence of negligence to hold another party liable for your damages.
-To build a strong and effective claim, our skillful attorney will collaborate with a team of experts to uncover necessary evidence including:
+In a South Carolina personal injury claim, it is essential to have support and evidence of negligence to hold another party liable for your damages.
+To build a strong and effective claim, our skillful attorneys will collaborate with a team of experts to uncover necessary evidence including:

 If a police officer assists the scene of your personal injury accident, they should have filed a report.
-This report can provide an unbiased perspective of the situation- whether the accident was a car accident, occurred at your workplace, or another location.
+This report from law enforcement can provide an unbiased perspective of the situation — whether the accident was a car accident, occurred at your workplace, or another location.
 An accident report can provide the cause of the accident, information about the people involved, details of injuries sustained, and other relevant pieces of information.

-Physical evidence can include anything from damaged property to tattered or bloody clothing that will serve to exhibit your injury sustained.
+Physical evidence can include anything from damaged property to tattered or bloody clothing that will serve to exhibit the injury you sustained.
 If possible, preserve pieces of physical evidence at the scene before it gets lost.
-Our attorney will make sure that the defendant does not get away with getting rid of this essential evidence.
+Our attorneys will make sure that the defendant does not get away with getting rid of this essential evidence.

 You have the right to take pictures and videos regarding the accident.
 This visual evidence will support the injuries and damages inflicted upon you.
 Try to document the following with visual evidence: